Once you've made a deck, you can then export it to PowerPoint or Excel as editable charts/tables.

 - You can customize the exports (see below - for different statistics, statistical indicators like ABCD letters, and selected rows/columns on the table plus color options and templates).

-This icon down, square with a down arrow, at the bottom of the deck does the export.
+The Export button at the bottom of the slide-in tray does the export.
 It offers you a choice of PowerPoint or Excel.

 When you export to PowerPoint (or Excel):

 - It will produce editable PowerPoint objects (charts and tables and text fields)

 - Each analysis is saved to its own slide in PowerPoint or a tab in Excel

 Templates and colors